 This easy ricotta dessert is made with just three ingredients.
 You can quickly whip it by hand or use the food processor.
 Depending on the sweetener you use, it can be low-carb, too, and it keeps well in the fridge for several days.

 I have a pretty wild sweet tooth.
-Apart from trying to fight it, I've developed an arsenal of recipes to calm it down without causing too much damage. 🙂 This ricotta dessert is one of these recipes.
+Apart from trying to tame it, I've developed an arsenal of recipes to calm it down without causing too much damage. 🙂 This ricotta dessert is one of these recipes.
 It's deliciously creamy and nicely flavored with vanilla and honey.
 It's like eating the filling of a no-bake cheesecake!
 Wonderful by itself, even better topped with fresh berries.

 - Sweetener: You can use honey, stevia, or a powdered sugar-free sweetener.
 For the best texture, use a powdered sweetener and not a granulated one.

+- Flavor extract: I almost always use vanilla, but if you like coconut, you can use coconut extract instead.
 Lemon extract is another tasty option, and you can also mix a pinch of finely grated lemon zest into the dessert.

 Instructions

+Simply process the three ingredients in your food processor for about two minutes, then chill the mixture for an hour before serving.
 The food processor will give you the creamiest results, but you can also mix this dessert by hand.
 Add the ingredients to a bowl:

+Use a small hand whisk and whisk the ingredients vigorously until light and fluffy.
 The result is so tasty and creamy!
 It's difficult to believe that so little work is required to produce such lovely results.

-Expert Tip
+Recipe Tip

 Recipe FAQs

 Yes.
 Simply use a sugar-free sweetener.
 It's best to use stevia or a powdered sweetener.
-Its fine texture will ensure that the creamy dessert is nice and smooth.
+Its fine texture will ensure the creamy dessert is nice and smooth.
 If you use a granulated (not powdered) sweetener, the granules will affect the texture.

 Serving Suggestions